 Read our patient experience report

+The Family Presence Guidelines were developed and informed by STEGH’s Patient Experience Council to ensure the voice of the patient was included in the process.
 For patients, evidence suggests that supporting family presence and participation according to patient’s preferences decreases anxiety and confusion, makes the patient feel more secure and increases patient satisfaction, quality and safety.
 The presence of family members also promotes better communication and allows for more opportunities for patient and family teaching.

 In June, 2015, STEGH moved to a decentralized patient registration process.
 The decision to have patients go directly to their point of care to registers enhances the patient experience, respects people’s time, and minimizes travel for our patients and families.
 The decision was made after careful consideration that involved feedback and input from Patient Advisors, our outpatients, their families and our staff.

 Our new Patient and Family Resource Centre (PFRC), located in the South Building Atrium, opened in November 2015.
 This Centre provides patients and families with health consumer information as well as information on community resources in Elgin County.
 Having a centralized resource centre avoids duplication of patient education efforts and can support many diverse departments within our hospital.
 It also provides a quiet, non-clinical space for families to rest while waiting for their loved ones receiving care in hospital.

 STEGH’s Patient Advisors volunteer in the PFRC to assist patients and families in accessing information and in wayfinding.

 STEGH continues to actively recruit volunteer patient and family advisors.
 For more information on the role of an advisor and how to apply, click here

 Nancy Lawrence, Strategic Communications and Stakeholder Relations Lead, in the Patient Family Resource Centre.
 In her role, Nancy has oversight of the Patient Experience Strategy and Office.